typesense/typesense-website/docs-site/content/0.24.1/api/vector-search.md

 We can now search for documents that contain a `vec` field value "closest" to a given query vector.

-We use the `k` parameter to control the number of documents that are returned.
+To control the number of documents that are returned, you can either use the `per_page` pagination parameter or the `k` parameter within the vector query.

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby','Java','Shell']">
 <template v-slot:JavaScript>